jvllmr/clonf/README.md

 ### Key differences to other pydantic x cli libraries

 - CLI behavior is opt-in.
-- designed to work well with `pydantic-settings`.
+- Designed to work well with `pydantic-settings`.
 - As much as possible is done via annotations.
 Combined with pydantic best practices, this encourages creating a single source of truth inside your codebase.

 ## Installation